tedsluis/ansible-dump1090/README.md

 # ansible-dump1090
-Ansible playbooks for dump1090
+Ansible playbooks for dump1090.
+Make it so!

-Change the default location for ansible.cfg:
+Before start a playbook: Change the default location for ansible.cfg using:
 ````
 export ANSIBLE_CONFIG="$HOME/git/ansible-dump1090/ansible.cfg"
 ````

 Add your dump1090 hosts to the hosts file, for example: